observablehq/plot/docs/marks/geo.md

 A geo mark’s data is typically [GeoJSON](https://geojson.org/).
 You can pass a single GeoJSON object, a feature or geometry collection, or an array or iterable of GeoJSON objects.

 The size of Point and MultiPoint geometries is controlled by the **r** option.
-For example below, we show earthquakes in the last seven days with a magnitude of 2.5 or higher reported by the [USGS](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
+For example, below we show earthquakes in the last seven days with a magnitude of 2.5 or higher as reported by the [USGS](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 As with the [dot mark](./dot.md), the effective radius is controlled by the *r* scale, which is by default a *sqrt* scale such that the area of a point is proportional to its value.
 And likewise point geometries are by default sorted by descending radius to reduce occlusion, drawing the smallest circles on top.
 Set the **sort** option to null to use input order instead.

 :::plot defer https://observablehq.com/@observablehq/plot-live-earthquake-map
 ```js